apollo-elements/apollo-elements/README.md

 ```

 ### [🧱 `polymer`](https://github.com/apollo-elements/apollo-elements/tree/master/packages/polymer#apollo-elementspolymer)
-Custom Elements which fire `*-changed` events when the Apollo cache updates their state.
-Perfect for use in Polymer templates.
+These custom elements fire polymer-style `*-changed` events when the Apollo cache updates their state.
+They extend directly from `HTMLElement` so they're small in size, and their notifying properties make them perfect for use in Polymer templates.

 ```bash
 npm i -S @apollo-elements/polymer